felleg/MiSTer-Barcode-Catalog/README.md

 - `GAME_PATH`: The path of the game under the `/media/fat/games/XXXX` folder matching the specified `CORE`.
 For example, if a row has `CORE=GENESIS`, and `GAME_PATH=sonic.md`, the program will reconstruct the full game path as `/media/fat/games/Genesis/sonic.md`.
   - Note: The capitalization of the folder doesn't have to match that of the core, as in the example provided here.
 This mapping is handled automatically by the program.
  - `ARTWORK_PATH`: The path to the image (whitin the `artwork` folder) that represents the game.
  - `BARCODE`: A UPC or EAN string of numbers that will be read by a barcode scanner.
+If left blank, the program will generate a unique dummy barcode for your convenience.
  - `METADATA`: Any additional info or comment that should appear with the game in the catalog.

 # Usage